The Progress Team

 Richard Angell – Director

-Richard Angell is the deputy director of Progress, secretary of the Third Place First network, a member of the work and business policy commission representing Community Union on the Labour party’s National Policy Forum, events officer of LGBT Labour and an activist in the Lambeth Labour party.
+Richard Angell is the director of Progress, secretary of the Third Place First network, a member of the work and business policy commission representing Community Union on the Labour party’s National Policy Forum and co-founder and organiser of Lab3Seats.
 He is also the former national chair of Young Labour and national secretary of LGBT Labour.

 In the sumer of 2013, Richard worked for the NSW Labor in Sydney on their general election.
 Previously he was the general election coordinator in Middlesbrough South and East Cleveland in 2010 and election organiser in Wolverhampton South-west in 2005, has run selection campaigns for a number of people who are now MPs, and speaks regularly to local CLPs and Labour groups about the future of the Labour party.